Surprising facts about Easter packaging

 Considering the more serious facts, is the perception of Easter packaging warranted?

-The growing consumer backlash against the perceived environmental impact of excessive Easter packaging has meant the most prominent brands have been modifying their approach.
+The growing consumer backlash against the perceived environmental impact of excessive Easter packaging has led the most prominent brands to modify their approach.

 Brands now balance a desire for less material overall, reduced use of plastics and cellophane, and smaller overall footprints against the potential on-shelf impact the packaging must provide.

-Brand standout and presentation are still critical drivers for consumers when choosing an Easter egg, particularly as most are purchased as gifts.
+Brand standout and presentation remain critical drivers for consumers when choosing an Easter egg, particularly since most are purchased as gifts.

 The forgotten aspects of Easter packaging